Skip to content

 CapabilityMCP ToolAPI EndpointPurpose

-Recallagentlens_recallGET /api/recallSemantic search over past events, sessions, and lessons
+RecallGET /api/recallSemantic search over past events and sessions

 Reflectagentlens_reflectGET /api/reflectAnalyze behavioral patterns (errors, costs, tool usage, performance)